Script-Hero/ElectricalEngineeringObsidianVault/Machine Learning 4 ECEN/Advantages and Disadvantages of Trees.md

 - Can easily handle qualitative predictors without the need to create dummy variables

 ## Disadvantages
-- Do not have the same level of predictive accuracy as other regression and classification approaches
+- Do not have the same level of predictive accuracy as other regression and [[Classification]] approaches
 - Non-robust, meaning a small change in the data can cause a large change in the final tree